indexmod/indexmod-old/malhotra-shriya.md

 founder: Partizaning
 origin: an Indian
 profession: artist, researcher, interventionist, former editor of Partizaning, living and working at New Deli
-photo: This is sample for image caption
+photo: Shriya is ready for a kiss
-photographer: Photographer
+photographer: Nica Komarova
-source: Source
+source: Facebook
 photographerurl: index
 sourceurl: index
 shortname: MALHOTRA